amaralvin7/mpic/README.md

 # mpic

 Marine particle image classification.
 Images were collected during five different sampling campaigns (i.e., domains), which are referred to as *FC*, *FO*, *JC*, *RR*, and *SR*.
 Our goal is to show how images collected from a set of domains can be used to predict labels for images from another domain (i.e., out-of-domain or OOD inference).
+See Amaral and Durkin (*L&O: Methods*, 2024)

+## Citation
+Amaral, VJ, Durkin CA. 2024.
+A computer vision-based approach for estimating carbon fluxes from sinking particles in the ocean. *Limnology and Oceanography: Methods*.
+DOI: 10.1002/lom3.10665

 ## Installation (command line)
 Conda must be installed ([Miniconda](https://docs.conda.io/projects/conda/en/latest/glossary.html#miniconda-glossary) recommended).
 After cloning the repository, create a new virtual environment and download all required dependencies: